ahmadalli/public-notes/docs/0020-a-guide-to-writing.md

 ### Behaviors

-Behaviors that are involved in the topic can also be a source of ideas.
+Behaviors associated with the topic can also be a source of ideas.
 These behaviors usually come from:

 - Personalities and characters
 - Ethics and values
 - Habits and routines